Tapped (film): Synopsis

 Tapped looks into the bottled water industry and its long-term effects socially, economically and ecologically.
 The filmmakers focused on industry giants such as PepsiCo and Nestlé Waters, visiting a town containing a Nestlé factory as well as running tests on the bottles the company uses for its products.
 Their results came back showing "several potentially harmful chemicals, some known carcinogens".
 The documentary also focused on the number of bottles that are recycled, noting that "Forty percent of bottled water is really just filtered tap water, and every day we throw away 30 million single-served bottles of water as plastic waste."

+Cast

 Reception

 Grist wrote "A few too many mid-interview cutaways to Soechtig looking concerned came off as a little journalistically self-important, but Tapped does a solid job of covering every aspect of this damaging industry and inspiring more outrage than despair."
 The Los Angeles Times praised the film, stating that the film was "persuasive" and a "compact, clear-headed documentary".
 NPR's Glenn McDonald praised the film but criticized some of the editing done to "ridicule industry spokespeople", stating that it was unnecessary as the film's content "sells itself".